-For other official FIE competitions the Organizing Committee will appoint one or more persons to be responsible for this checking.
+For other official FIE or USFA competitions the Organizing Committee will appoint one or more persons to be responsible for this checking.

 m.41 The items of equipment which have been thus checked will be distinctively marked.
-A fencer must not, on pain of penalties (cf. t.120), use any equipment which does not bear this check mark.
+A fencer must not, on pain of penalties (cf. t.120), use any equipment which does not bear this control mark.